iburn78/documentation/Python/Python_syntax.md

 ```
 - import textwrap; textwrap.dedent("""Strings...""") # removes indents (or spaces) from the beginning of each line
 - reversed(list) # returns the reversed sequence of the list / but only once
-- enumerate in list and dictionary
+- enumerate in list and dictionary; enumerate(list, tuple, string) returns index and data; convenient when looking for data in a list or iterable
 ```
       example_list = [1, 2, 3, 4, 5]
       for index, element in enumerate(example_list):